awsdocs/amazon-ec2-user-guide/doc_source/ri-modifying.md

 ## Submitting Modification Requests<a name="ri-modification-process"></a>

-You can modify your Reserved Instances using the Amazon EC2 console, the Amazon EC2 API, or a command line tool\.

-### Amazon EC2 Console<a name="ri-modification-process-console"></a>

 Before you modify your Reserved Instances, ensure that you have read the applicable [restrictions](#ri-modification-limits)\.
-If you are modifying instance size, ensure that you've calculated the total [instance size footprint](#ri-modification-instancemove) of the reservations that you want to modify and ensure that it matches the total instance size footprint of your target configurations\.
+Before you modify the instance size, calculate the total [instance size footprint](#ri-modification-instancemove) of the reservations that you want to modify and ensure that it matches the total instance size footprint of your target configurations\.

 **To modify your Reserved Instances using the AWS Management Console**